statespace-ai/toolfront/docs/documentation/mcp.md

     1. Open Cursor settings
     2. Navigate to MCP configuration section
-    3. Add the configuration above to your MCP settings file
+    3. Add the appropriate configuration from the tabs above to your MCP settings file
-    4. Replace placeholders with your database extras and connection URL

 === ":simple-claude:{ .middle } &nbsp; Claude Desktop"

     1. Open your home directory
     2. Navigate to `claude_desktop_config.json`
-    3. Add the configuration above to the file
+    3. Add the appropriate configuration from the tabs above to the file
-    4. Replace placeholders with your database extras and connection URL
-    5. Restart Claude Desktop

 === ":simple-githubcopilot:{ .middle } &nbsp; GitHub Copilot"

     1. Open GitHub Copilot settings
     2. Navigate to MCP configuration section
-    3. Add the configuration above to your MCP settings
+    3. Add the appropriate configuration from the tabs above to your MCP settings
-    4. Replace placeholders with your data source URL (no extras needed for APIs/documents)

 </div>

-!!! tip "Database Extras"
-    When connecting to databases, include the appropriate extra in brackets (e.g., `toolfront[postgres]`, `toolfront[snowflake]`) to install the required database drivers.

 ---